Dogs and cats that don’t shed: Ten breeds to know about

 These breeds are all part-poodle, which is why they’re considered low-shed or dogs that don’t shed, depending on the generation.
 First-generation breeds may shed a bit, but the risk of shedding decreases significantly from generation to generation.

 The benefits of mixed breeds don’t end at less shedding.
-Some studies show that adult mixed-breed dogs (and cats) are generally healthier and live longer than purebred breeds, with a lower risk of inherited genetic diseases.
+Some studies show that adult mixed-breed dogs and cats are generally healthier and live longer than purebred breeds, with a lower risk of inherited genetic diseases due to increased genetic diversity

 Five more dog breeds that don’t shed

-Big dogs, small dogs, short dogs, tall dogs – there are five breeds with unique temperaments and traits, and one thing in common: no shedding.
+Big dogs, small dogs, short dogs, tall dogs – here are five breeds with unique temperaments and traits, and one thing in common: no shedding

 Bichon frise

 Gentle mannered, cheerful and playful, these non-shedding dogs range in size from 3 to 5 kilos and love being a member of the family.
 However, this breed can be a bit high maintenance in terms of grooming.
 Adult bichons have a double coat, which means they have both soft hairs and coarser guard hairs.
-Though they don’t shed, these pups must be brushed at least once a day to prevent matting.
+Though they don’t shed, these pups must be brushed at least once a day to prevent matting and require regular grooming.
+See our guide to grooming your dog at home, or you may consider professional grooming for your dog.

 Miniature schnauzer

-Like the bichon frise, this breed does best when living as part of a family.
-Smart, loyal and loving, mini schnauzers easily adapt to changes in weather conditions or climate.
+Like the Bichon Frise, this breed does best when living as part of a family.
+Smart, loyal and loving, Mini Schnauzers easily adapt to changes in weather conditions or climate.
 Quick to learn and obedient, a fenced yard and on-leash daily walks are recommended.
-Plan to groom their double coats every five to eight weeks.
-Males can weigh anywhere from 5 to 9 kilos, while females are slightly smaller at 5 to 8 kilos.
+Plan to groom their double coats every week Males can weigh anywhere from 5 to 9 kilos, while females are slightly smaller at 5 to 8 kilos.

 Lagotto Romagnolo